Christianity vs. Islam

 Islam must declare war on unbelief.
 Dr. Samuel Schlorff, an expert on Islam with Arab World Ministries explains that, "Muslims believe that Islam's destiny is to extend its control until the whole Dar al-Harb [which means 'House of War'—that is, the whole non-Muslim world] is subject to Islamic law in an Islamic state, and this includes the use of force."
 But since there is no pure Islamic state, Islam is considered to be at war against the whole world.
 See Sura 8:39.

-Further, as explained by former radical Islamist, Hassan Butt, many Muslim preachers teach that since Islam is in a state of of war against the globe, any Muslim is allowed to destroy the sanctity of the five rights that every human are otherwise granted under Islam: life, wealth, land, mind, and belief.
+Further, as explained by former radical Islamist, Hassan Butt, many Muslim preachers teach that since Islam is in a state of war against the globe, any Muslim is allowed to destroy the sanctity of the five rights that every human is otherwise granted under Islam: life, wealth, land, mind, and belief.
 In Dar al-Harb, anything goes, including the treachery and cowardice of attacking civilians.

 An interesting observation made by R. C. Sproul on the audio tape listed below is that historically the more a society has used the Quran as a source of law, the more oppressive the state becomes.
 But the more a society has used the Bible as a source of law, the more freedom the society has demonstrated.